tinabread/news-search/README.md

 ## Feature extensions

 The Guardian Content API offers many ways to filter a search.
 Some other suitable features may be including a dropdown to filter by language, or using a date picker to set a threshold to only return content published from a given date.
 A base implementation of the latter has been included in the `SearchBar` component.

-Additionally, some functionality from the base Yelp project was adapted to include the option of sorting results by *newest*, *oldest* or *relevance* (default).
-This functionality was developed when the 'sort by section' feature was not yet implemented, and is included in the `SearchBar` component (commented out).